• Key supplier to the NHS

 The scientific explanation

-To assess posture, look at someone’s head, spine, and pelvis positioning.
+To assess posture, we need to look at someone’s head, spine, and pelvis positioning.

 Someone sat with normal posture will have…